YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SOCKPARMREQ
 -----------------

-Last used version: V6.1-000

 SOCKPARMREQ, Socket device parameter is required for TCP open

 Run Time Error: This indicates that a socket deviceparameter was not defined to OPEN a TCP connection.

 Action: Establish a TCP connection by specifying the SOCKET deviceparameter for the OPEN command.
-For a more complete description of this deviceparameter refer to the Input/Output Processing chapter of the Programmer's Guide.
+For a more complete description of this deviceparameter refer to the `Input/Output Processing chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 ------------------
 SOCKPASS